data-for-change/anyway/README.md

 1. Add the main repository as your upstream remote: `git remote add upstream https://github.com/hasadna/anyway`

 * Get updates whenever you start working: `git pull upstream dev`
 * Push to your fork when you've committed your changes and tested them: `git push`.
-Now make sure CI tests are passing (Travis CI and AppVeyor) and make a pull request from your fork on GitHub
+Now make sure CI tests are passing (see Actions tab) and make a pull request from your fork on GitHub

 ## Docker
 We are using DOCKER.
 See [DOCKER](docs/DOCKER.md)